daniel5268/wchallenge/README.md

 * Start server
   - npm run start

-* Run tests
+* Run tests WARNING before running this, make sure your .env variables are set for develop, if not, the database integrity may be compromised
   - npm run test

-* Run tests with coverage dashboard
+* Run tests with coverage dashboard WARNING before running this, make sure your .env variables are set for develop, if not, the database integrity may be compromised
   - npm run nycTest

 * Activate githooks